An Online Informatics Resource for Dictyostelium

 Example: regA(D212A) has an alanine in place of the aspartate at position 212.

-5. NOTE: AX4 is the reference strain for the “wild-type” amino acid sequence within proteins since it is the first strain to be sequenced.
+5. NOTE: AX4 is the reference strain for the “wild-type” amino acid sequence within proteins since it is the first strain that has been sequenced.

 Strain Nomenclature Guidelines